GustavoNunes/dotfiles/README.md

 ## <a name="todo"></a> Todo ##
 - Fix and learn/use org-mode.
 - New shortcut for opening buffer in new frame.
-- install Smex
+- Install Smex
-- use CUA mode (or similar)
+- Use CUA mode (or similar)
+- Learn to include all files in a given directory.